rnapoles/trunk-qooxdoo-contrib-code/qooxdoo-contrib/RpcPhp/trunk/README.txt

 PHP version info:

-The current trunk tries to cover PHP versions 4.3 up to 5.3, which results in some wierd hybrid coding style, and can only be achieved by suppressing deprecation messages.
-PHP 4 compatibility will be dropped soon, then the code will be cleaned up and prepared for full PHP 5.3 compliance.
+Version 1.2 supports PHP versions 4.3 up to 5.3, which sometimes results in wierd hybrid coding style, and can only be achieved by suppressing deprecation messages.